carlotaver/oferta-del-dia/README.md

 ```

 **Remember**: if you must access `this` inside a custom method/function in a component, you need to bind `this` with Method 1 or even better using Method 2.

+## 7. State in React

+- **State** is a JavaScript Object that lives inside a component and stores all the data that the component and probably its children need.
+- **State** is just a JavaScript Object that holds data.

+React philosophy: Update the data (state) and let it React take it and update components for us.

+You can never pass data up, you can only pass data down.

+Functions that update state and the state itself need to be in the same component.